CwilsonBroad/Koblan_2020_In-Vivo-Adenine-Base-Editing-Corrects-Hutchinson-Gilford-Progeria-Syndrome/README.md

 run SortIndex.sh

-# A to I quantification
+# A to I quantification:

 ## REDItools